 Cheese – Shredded cheddar cheese is the go-to option for cheesy toppings, but this variety can be replaced with any shredded cheese that melts well.

 Toppings – Go crazy with toppings!
-Top with any variety of cheese, chives, bacon bits or bacon crumbles, salsa, green onions, sriracha, pickled jalapenos or cilantro!
+Top with any variety of cheese, chives, bacon bits or bacon crumbles, salsa, green onions, cooked broccoli florets, sriracha, pickled jalapenos or cilantro, with a sprinkle of pepper on top!

 How To Make This Ultimate Twice Baked Potatoes Recipe